-You will need to supply a copy of your Certificate of Completion of Basic Surgical Training (CCBST) or Core Surgical Training Certificate (CST) to your ST Administrator email: teresabyrne@rcsi.com as soon as you have received the certificate.
+You will need to supply a copy of your Certificate of Completion of Basic Surgical Training (CCBST) or Core Surgical Training Certificate (CST) to your ST Administrator email: roisinscally@rcsi.com as soon as you have received the certificate.

 If you have entered the specialty programme via the Pathway programme (ST2).
 The CST Team will be in contact with you in relation to sending you your hard copy Certificate.
 If you have any queries, please contact corest@rcsi.com www.jcie.org.uk is an excellent resource for those applying to take their Intercollegiate exam and all trainees should familiarise themselves with this website.
-You can apply for FRCS Part A after ST6, and PART B in